simo-11/vtk-tuts/MathExample.md

 ## 7.1.2024

- * work spaces allocated for each solve
+ * work spaces allocated for each solve for cuda
+ * mkl does not need allocations during solves as col_major is used

 ![image](https://github.com/simo-11/vtk-tuts/assets/1210784/c0705750-2029-4ebf-8f8d-d5dd583148fe)